Last Updated on October 9, 2023 by Electricalvolt

 - Weigh less than comparable linear valves

-Application-wise, rotary valves are confined because of certain pressure drops issues.
+Application-wise, rotary valves are confined because of specific pressure drop issues.
 Rotary valves are prone to cavitation and flashing problems.
 However, rotary-valve has advanced designs.
-And, rotary valves can overcome these inherent limitations.
+And rotary valves can overcome these inherent limitations.
 Nowadays, the use of rotary valves is on an increasing trend.